2 5 20

 The Lego Movie teaches us that there is more than one way to promote a product

-Instead of selling the product by showing different boxes with popular Lego sets as well as placing their logo all over the place, company decided to take a different route.
+Instead of selling the product by showing Lego parts or emphasizing on their logo, Lggo decided to take a different route.

 They simply made an awesome movie!

-As you can see, company didn’t even want to push the product.
+As you can see, the company didn’t even want to push the product.

 Corporate storytelling resembles traditional fairy tales.

 As you well know, classic stories had primarily education purpose.
 If you look beyond Walt Disney’s remakes, these stories were actually quite brutal and sinister.

 Why would someone create something as vile as this for little children?

 To instill fear so that the young ones would get valuable life lessons.

 In modern times, the formula and the process have changed.
 Stories no longer had a social character allowing the new generations to mature properly while developing sound moral values.